unified-font-object/ufo-spec/extensions.md

 In some cases, a tool may need to refer to specific objects.
 UFO 3 introduced object identifiers that are designed for such purposes.
 For example, if a tool shows font guidelines only when certain conditions are met:

 {: .algorithmdiagram}
-- Smart Guides
+- Smart Guide
 	- guide identifier: 7pdbofkUhz
 		- unicode category: Lu
-- Smart Guides
+- Smart Guide
 	- guide identifier: z1bkCMlhNb
 	- glyph name pattern: *.sc*
 	- contour count: > 0